Crime in Glendale, California: Gangs

 Glendale was once home to more than 30 different gangs.
 Gang violence peaked in the 90s.
 Over time, the numbers have dropped significantly, and now there are only five documented gangs in the city.
 Gang activity is primarily located in the low-income, Hispanic area of South Glendale, bordering the Northeast Los Angeles neighborhoods of Atwater Village, and Glassell Park.
 Historically, South Glendale is claimed by the Mexican gang Tooner Ville Rifa.
 The gang's ongoing attempt to control this area has led to turf wars between it and rival gangs from the bordering cities.
 Even the arrest and conviction of one of the gang's leaders has done little to stop gang activity.
 The problem has pushed Glendale and Los Angeles city officials to seek an injunction against the gang, covering 4.5 sqmi.
 This area is bordered by the Los Angeles River, the Glendale Freeway, and the streets of Broadway and Verdugo Road.
 In 2009, TVR was listed as one of LAPD's top 14 targeted street gangs.

 Armenian Power is widely considered to be the most significant organized crime group currently operating in Glendale.
 Operating both as a traditional mafia crime organization and as a network of visible street gangs, AP is the subject of federal law enforcement attention, and maintains a strategic relationship with California's "Mexican Mafia" prison gang and consequentially, affiliated Sureños gangs across Greater Los Angeles.
 Street presence is visible along the public transit corridors along Central and Brand, and in the commercial districts, in typical mafia storefronts and businesses.
 Vigilance and organization, surveillance of territory is identical to any Sureños gang anywhere else in the city.

+There has also been a small presence of the predominantly Filipino gang, the Avenue King Crips.
+They are generally located in South East Glendale, the West side of neighboring Eagle Rock, and the Northern border of Glassell Park.
+They are mostly known for property damage and graffiti.
+Typically their territory is often tagged using “AK” with a crown, “AKC” or a large blue “A”.

 Another primary source of Glendale's gang problem is the Avenues gang, which has also been listed as one of the LAPD's top 14 targeted street gangs.
 On June 25, 2008, over 500 officers, including SWAT teams, participated in a take-down of the gang.
 A clique leader was arrested in the 900 block of East Windsor in South Glendale.